-Memorial for Goodman Theatre Lighting Designer Robert Christen Set for May 13
+Memorial for Goodman Theatre Lighting Designer Robert Christen Held Tonight

 The Chicago-based Christen designed more than 100 productions at the Goodman over four decades, and was the only designer to have worked under three artistic directors--William Woodman, Gregory Mosher and Robert Falls.
 Among his extensive credits, Christen counts more than 30 premiere productions, including two plays by David Mamet (American Buffalo in 1975 and A Life in the Theatre in 1977); Marvin's Room by Scott McPherson (also at the Kennedy Center, Playwright's Horizon, Minetta Lane Theatre and in London's West End) in 1990 and 1993; Rebecca Gilman's Spinning Into Butter (1999) and the 1978 original production of A Christmas Carol, and each production since.
 His final two productions took place earlier this season: Resident Director Chuck Smith's production of Pullman Porter Blues by Cheryl L. West and A Christmas Carol, directed by Artistic Associate Henry Wishcamper.